snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 i.e. the value should always be `http://iglucentral.com/schemas/com.snowplowanalytics.self-desc/schema/jsonschema/1-0-0#`.
 This is the "meta-schema" that describes the schemas themselves.

-The previous version of Iglu Client library was insensitive to the value that this field was set at, so it wasn't uncommon for Snowplow users to create schemas and set alterantive values.
-(E.g. owing to a misunderstanding about what the property meant, and what that value shoudl be.)
+The previous version of Iglu Client library was insensitive to the value that this field was set at, so it wasn't uncommon for Snowplow users to create schemas and set alternative values.
+(E.g. owing to a misunderstanding about what the property meant, and what that value should be.)

-Please therefore check this value in any schemas in your own Iglu Schema Registry before performing na upgrade, as any mistakes here may cause the corresponding events or contexts to not be loaded into Redshift successfully.
+Please therefore check this value in any schemas in your own Iglu Schema Registry before performing an upgrade, as any mistakes here may cause the corresponding events or contexts to not be loaded into Redshift successfully.

 #### 4.1.2 Any string fields that are specified format `uri` have to be full URIs and not simply paths